Direct probing the quantum geometric tensor for bosonic collective excitations

+where $|W(\mathbf{G})\rangle$ is the measurement state encoding lattice and probe details. $\hat P(W)$ and $\hat P_n$ are the projectors onto $|W(\mathbf{G})\rangle$ and $|\psi_n\rangle$, respectively. $\mathbf{n}(\mathbf{G})$ is the pseudospin of the measurement state, defined as measurement axis, and $V(\mathbf{G})=\langle W|W\rangle$ is the squared norm of the measurement state.
+Thus, the intensity $\mathcal{F}^{(n)}(\mathbf{Q})$ equals the fidelity between measurement state and eigenstate and directly links to the pseudospin expressions for Berry curvature and the QMT.
+Eq.~\eqref{eq:DSF_2} is general for multiband systems; for magnons the same structure holds with a more compact measurement state due to fewer degrees of freedom.

+In practice, the reconstruction is governed by the measurement axes $\mathbf n(\mathbf{G})$.
+For a reduced momentum $\mathbf k$, measurements in different Brillouin zones, $\mathcal{F}^{(n)}(\mathbf G_i+\mathbf k)$, probe different projections of the same SU($N$) pseudospin $\mathbf d_n(\mathbf k)$ along $\mathbf n(\mathbf G_i)$.
+When the measurement matrix $M_{i\alpha}=n_\alpha(\mathbf{G}_i)$ has full column rank, the pseudospin can be reconstructed independently at each $\mathbf{k} $ point.
+If this condition is not fully satisfied (e.g., the experimental DSF data are sparse), the remaining degrees of freedom can be constrained either by intrinsic pseudospin/projector relations or through a global fit using symmetry-adapted basis functions~[\citenum{SM}].
+The discrete pseudospin directly extracted from experimental DSF data already determines the QGT via finite-difference evaluation, while symmetry-adapted fitting provides a smooth, symmetry-consistent reconstruction.

-\textit{Phonon QGT in BaPtGe.-{}-}As an example, we next consider the twofold quadrupole Weyl (TQW) phonon at $\Gamma$ in chiral cubic crystal BaPtGe~\cite{zhang2020twofold,li2021observation,jin2022chern}, as shown in Figs.~\ref{fig:TWQ}(a)-(c).
-We begin with a simplified $k \cdot p$ model and subsequently present the corresponding first-principles results.
-The effective model for the TQW is described by the Hamiltonian:
+\textit{{Phonon QGT in BaPtGe.-{}-}} As an example, consider the twofold quadrupole Weyl (TQW) phonon at $\Gamma$ in chiral cubic crystal BaPtGe~\cite{zhang2020twofold,li2021observation,jin2022chern} [Figs.~\ref{fig:TWQ}(a)-(c)].
+Time‑reversal symmetry ($\mathcal{T}$) makes two 1D representations degenerate, yielding an isolated $N$=2 subspace.
+All atoms occupy the 4$a$ Wyckoff site, so we take basis functions